robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 on my `website <https://reasonabledeviations.science/notes/papers/ledoit_wolf_covariance/>`_.
 A more rigorous reference can be found in Ledoit and Wolf (2001) [6]_.

-The essential idea is that the unbiased but often misspecified sample covariance can be combined with a structured estimator :math:`F`, using the below formula (where :math:`\delta` is the shrinkage constant):
+The essential idea is that the unbiased but often poorly estimated sample covariance can be combined with a structured estimator :math:`F`, using the below formula (where :math:`\delta` is the shrinkage constant):